Chris Marve

 Christopher Ryan Marve (born March 1, 1989) is an American football coach and former player.
-He is the defensive coordinator and Inside Linebackers coach at Virginia Tech.
+He was most recently the defensive coordinator and Inside Linebackers coach at Virginia Tech.
 He formerly was the linebackers coach at Florida State and at Vanderbilt.
 At Virginia Tech, Marve replaced Justin Hamilton.

 High school career

 Attending White Station High School in Memphis, Tennessee, Marve was two-year team captain and team MVP.
 He was voted Tennessee 5A Mr. Football Lineman of the Year in 2007, the first recipient ever from White Station.
 He helped the Spartans to 12-2 overall record in 2006 and 5A state semifinals, recording 178 total tackles, including 133 solo stops, four QB sacks and eight forced fumbles as a senior.

 Considered only a two-star recruit by Rivals.com, Marve was not ranked among the nation's top linebacker prospects.
 He committed to Vanderbilt, the only scholarship offer he received, on June 7, 2006.